myasirgujjar/myasirgujjar/README.md

 ## <img src="https://i.pinimg.com/originals/ba/dc/74/badc74ced38f8aa000d067a72d2f0465.gif" height="52" alt="about me" /> About Me

 > 🦀 I architect and build backend systems that are safe, fast, and designed for scale.
-> As an **SDE III**, I focus on high-performance Rust backends, async runtimes, and resilient distributed infrastructure.
+> As an **Engineer**, I focus on high-performance Rust backends, async runtimes, and resilient distributed infrastructure.
 >
 > **Specialties**
 > - Systems & Runtime Engineering (Tokio, Axum, Actix)